arashcodes/data-challange/README.md

 2. From root/database/schema.sql, execute the sql file to create the database and its table

-3. In root/server/model.js, rename the username to your username of choice
+3. From root/server/model.js, rename the PSQL's username to your username of choice

 4. Run “npm seed” to populate database with randomly generated data